jundalisay/superblist/content/en/about.md

 Superphysics arose from Juan's personal research on the 2008 Financial Crisis which led to the 2008 Food Crisis, 2011 Arab Spring, and the Eurozone crisis.

-The 2008 Financial Crisis arose from Allan Greenspan not doing his job of regulating the banking industry, citing Adam Smith who advocated non-regulation.
-So Adam Smith should be such an evil guy for causing so much trouble, right?
+The 2008 Financial Crisis happened because Allan Greenspan did not do his job of regulating the banking industry, citing Adam Smith who advocated non-regulation.

+So Adam Smith is such an evil guy for causing so much trouble, right?

-By going through Adam Smith's works, we saw that he actually advocated the strict regulation of banking, comparing it to the building of firewalls to prevent the spread of fire.
-Greenspan was really citing Samuelson and neoliberal writers who preferred selfish-interest instead of social interest.
+By reading Adam Smith's works, we saw that he actually advocated the strict regulation of banking, comparing it to the building of firewalls in order to prevent the spread of fire.

+Greenspan was really citing Samuelson and neoliberal writers who preferred selfish-interest over social interest.

 After concluding that Greenspan and Samuelson were the bad guys, Smith logically became the good guy to us.
 - Smith cited David Hume heavily in his works